Wimpy (restaurant): Lesotho

 There is a Wimpy restaurant in Maseru, the capital of Lesotho.

 Kuwait

 Since 1970, the Americana Group has operated a single Wimpy restaurant within the Arab League nation of Kuwait.
 By January 2022, the chain expanded to three locations.
-As of November 2024, Americana Group has four locations in Kuwait.
+As of November 2024, Americana Group has eight locations in Kuwait.

 Egypt

 During the late 1970s and 1980s there was a Wimpy restaurant in the Zamalek area of Cairo, but this subsequently closed.
 In 2021 the opening of a new Wimpy in Cairo was announced, and it opened on 30 June.
-As of November 2024, Americana Group has 12 locations within the Cairo region of Egypt.
+As of November 2024, Americana Group has 16 locations within the Cairo region of Egypt.

 United Arab Emirates

 The Wimpy brand returned to the United Arab Emirates when Kuwait-based Americana Group opened three locations within the city of Abu Dhabi in December 2022.
+As of November 2024, there are 7 locations in the United Arab Emirates.